Differential operators on G/U and the Gelfand-Graev action: Introduction

 \subsection{Layout of the paper}

-In section \ref{inv} we review various (well known) constructions which allow, in particular, to define the $G$-varieties $G/U$ and $G/\bU$ in a way that does not involve a choice of unipotent subgroups $U,\bU$.
-Using these constructions and the formalism of twisted differential operators outlined in \S\ref{tors-sec}, one can define all the objects appearing in Theorems \ref{mthm} and \ref{thm*} in a canonical way that does not require any additional choices.
-The isomorphisms of the theorems will also be constructed in a canonical way.
+In section \ref{inv} we review various (well-known) constructions which allow, in particular, to define the $G$-varieties $G/U$ and $G/\bU$ in a way that does not involve a choice of unipotent subgroups $U,\bU$.
 In section 3 we introduce a certain torsor of the group scheme of regular centralizers.
 The same torsor has appeared in a less explicit way in the work of Donagi and Gaitsgory \cite{DG}.
 In section \ref{4} we study the {\em Miura variety}, a smooth $G$-stable Lagrangian correspondence in $\T^*(G/U )\times \XX$.
 This variety comes equipped with commuting actions of the Weyl group and the group scheme of regular centralizers.
-The Miura variety is the main geometric ingredient of the proof of Theorem \ref{thm*} given in \S\ref{5}.
+The Miura variety is the main geometric ingredient of the proof of Theorem \ref{thm*} given in section \ref{5}.

 The goal of section \ref{6} is to construct a map $\kap$, cf. \eqref{kap}, between the algebras in the LHS and RHS of \eqref{zz}.
 Theorem \ref{kaph-thm}, which is a more precise version of Theorem \ref{mthm}, states that the constructed map is an algebra isomorphism.
 A key role in the construction of $\kap$ is played by a certain $\dd(G/U)\o\dd(T)\o\dd^\psi(G/\bU)$-module which we call the {\em Miura bimodule}, see \eqref{miu1}.
 The Miura bimodule is a slightly refined version of the quotient $M=\dd(G)\big/(\u\dd(G)+\dd(G)\up)$.
 The latter quotient has the natural structure of a $(\dd(G/U),\,\dd^\psi(G/\bU))$-bimodule.
 The bimodule $M$ may be viewed as a quantization of the Miura variety.